SammyK/FacebookQueryBuilder/README.md

 Most calls to Graph require an access token.
 There are three ways to obtain an access token.

-As of version 2.0 of the Facebook Query Builder, the `AccessToken` object was ported to the official Facebook PHP SDK v4.1.
+> **Note:** As of version 2.0 of the Facebook Query Builder, the `AccessToken` object was ported to the official Facebook PHP SDK v4.1.
 So you can just obtain an access token from the SDK methods.

 ### From A Redirect